StreamFab Twitch Downloader

 As a streamer, saving your broadcasts is easy with Twitch's VOD (Video on Demand) feature.
 The big “gotcha” is that VOD storage needs to be enabled ahead of time; otherwise, your stream can vanish before you ever get a chance to archive it.
 And if you’re setting Twitch up on a TV/console or going through a device login flow, you may also need to activate your Twitch.tv account.

-For most users, VOD availability is time-limited (often around 14 days), while Partners typically get a longer retention window (up to 60 days).
+For most users, VOD availability is time-limited: 14 days for regular streamers and 60 days for Twitch Partners, Turbo users, and Prime Gaming members.
 Either way, if you’re serious about keeping your content long-term, download it before it expires.

 On mobile, Twitch is great for managing content, but the most reliable way to export/download VOD files is still through the desktop Video Producer workflow below.